jakevc/jakevc/content/posts/2019-07-10-snakemake-examples.md

 # Motivation

-Ninty-five percent of my work is data wrangling, the rest is a mix of interpretation and synthesis of results.
+Ninety-five percent of my work is data wrangling, the rest is a mix of interpretation and synthesis of results.
 Bioinformatics data is notoriously messy, with loads of non-standardized data formats and loads more infrequently maintained computational tools for working with them.

 The open source tools that rise above in the bioinformatics ecosystem seem to be those that are written well, are well maintained, and end up being adopted by enough users.
 The community that surrounds an open source tool ends up perpetuating the maintenance and resulting stability of that tool in the ecosystem.
 Snakemake is one of these tools.